AppDaemon/appdaemon/README.rst

     class = HelloWorld

 If you want to move from the legacy ``ini`` style of configuration to YAML, AppDaemon is able to do this for you.
+Just run AppDaemon providing the configuration directory using the `-c` option as usual and specify the `--convertcfg` flag.
 From the command line run:

 .. code:: bash

-    $ appdaemon -c CONFIG --convertcfg
+    $ appdaemon -c YOUR_CONFIG_DIR --convertcfg
     Converting /etc/appdaemon/appdaemon.cfg to /etc/appdaemon/appdaemon.yaml
     $